 A VBA procedure is tracked by its name.
 The name of a procedure is typed after the Sub, Function, or Property syntax.
 Its name may be up to 255 characters long, alphanumeric, and you can use an underscore in the name but no spaces.
 Try to keep your procedure names short but meaningful as in being able to look at the name and figure out what purpose it generally serves.
 If you create long names, you will tire of typing them.

-You can have many different procedures in the same module > just make sure to name them uniquely.
-Try to put procedures in the same module that relate to each other in task.
-It helps you locate things in large programs.
+You can have many different procedures in the same module >, just make sure to name them uniquely.
+Try to group procedures in the same module that relate to each other in task.
+It helps you locate things in large programs as well as makes debugging easier.

-VBA procedures are used to perform many tasks such as automating Excel’s environment, communicating with databases, calculating formulas, analyzing worksheet data, creating charts, inserting and deleting columns...etc.
+VBA procedures are used to perform many tasks such as performing calculations, analyzing worksheet data, creating charts, formatting tables, inserting and deleting columns...etc.
+They can also be used to develop sophisticated Excel apps that rival commercial software, but are built at a fraction of the cost.

 What you want to do with Excel VBA determines the type of procedure to build.
 A common mistake is that all the code in a module runs at once.
 In reality, only one procedure runs at any given time and only when it is specifically executed by clicking a button, call statement...etc.